Kayla Sims: Charity streams

 In May 2020, Sims organized her first charity stream for St. Jude Children's Research Hospital.
 In May 2021, she participated in the St. Jude Play Live event, this time streaming every day for the entire month of May, and raised $369,000 for St. Jude, bringing her total amount raised for that charity to over $500,000.
-She raised another $516,000 in 2023 and $610,000 in 2024 during Play Live.
-For her sixth fundraiser for St. Jude in 2025, she raised over $1,000,000 for the hospital.
-As of June 2025, she has raised over $3,000,000 for St. Jude Children's Hospital through her annual month-long charity Twitch streams.

 Sims used to be a supporter of AbleGamers, a charity dedicated to making games accessible to disabled children, and has raised money for them on multiple campaigns since 2020.
 In August 2021, she raised over $100,000 for AbleGamers to help Steven Spohn reach his birthday fundraising goal of $1,000,000.
 She distanced herself from the organization after accusations of abuse, misogyny, and mismanaging of funds at AbleGamers came to light in an article published in May 2025 on IGN.

 In June 2021, Sims raised $15,000 for the Transgender Law Center during a charity stream.
-In March 2024, she raised another $37,000 for Advocates for Trans Equality.
-Following the political developments of the second administration of United States president Donald Trump and its effects on the lives of transgender people in early 2025, she raised over $30,000 for Trans Lifeline.

-On January 22, 2024, Sims raised money for the Palestine Children's Relief Fund through her Twitch account.
-She raised $52,000 in one day.

-Other charities Sims has raised money for on Twitch through Tiltify campaigns are The American Cancer Society, Direct Relief following Hurricane Irma, Color of Change, Feeding America, Stop AAPI Hate, Hope for Haiti, Comic Relief (Kids Relief) for Red Nose Day 2022, and the American Heart Association.

-As of June 2025, Sims has raised $3,925,000 for charity through Tiltify.

-EA Creator Network
+Response to the proposed private buyout of EA

 Sims was part of the EA Creator Network for a significant period of time, but the exact date she joined is not known.
-However, in October 2025, she, along with other prominent The Sims creators, left the EA Creator Network in protest of the $55 billion private buyout deal of EA.
+However, in October 2025, she, along with other prominent The Sims creators, left the EA Creator Network in protest of the private buyout deal of EA.

 "I will no longer receive early access to Sims packs, and I will not have a creator code," Sims said of her decision to leave the EA Creator Network.
 "Under this new ownership I feel I cannot maintain a direct association to the company.
 I also truly believe that they benefit more from my early access content than I do, and I think that stepping away is the strongest action I can take against the sale."

+In 2026, Sims worked with the advocacy group, Players Alliance, to protest the buyout and hosted a livestream with congressman Maxwell Frost on the subject.